Slyrith/aoi.js-documentation/src/functions/util/cropText.md

 ---
 title: $cropText
-description: $cropText will crop the given argument.
+description: $cropText will crop given text.
 id: cropText
 ---

-`$cropText` is used to crop arguments.
+`$cropText` is used to crop given text.

 ## Usage